-- 6.3 GPWS Initial Evaluation - 1) Pilot understanding of the academic training items should be assessed by means of a written test. - 2) Pilot understanding of the manoeuvre training items should be assessed in a flight simulator (if available) equipped with GPWS visual and aural displays and inhibit selectors similar in appearance and operation to those in the aircraft the pilot will fly, and the results assessed by a synthetic flight instructor, synthetic flight examiner, type rating instructor or type rating examiner. - 3) The range of scenarios should be designed to give confidence that proper and timely response to GPWS cautions and warnings will result in the aircraft avoiding a CFIT accident.
+- (i) A pilot's understanding of the formal academic training items should be assessed by proper means.
+This may be covered by the appropriate section in the technical examination. - (ii) A pilot's understanding of the manoeuvre training items should be assessed in a flight simulator (if available) equipped with GPWS visual and aural displays and inhibit selectors similar in appearance and operation to those in the aircraft the pilot will fly, and the results assessed by a synthetic flight instructor, synthetic flight examiner, type rating instructor or type rating examiner. - (iii) The range of scenarios should be designed to give confidence that proper and timely responses to GPWS cautions and warnings will result in the aircraft avoiding a CFIT accident.
 To achieve this objective, the pilot should demonstrate taking the correct action to prevent a caution developing into a warning and, separately, the escape manoeuvre needed in response to a warning.
 These demonstrations should take place when the external visibility is zero, though there is much to be learnt if, initially, the training is given in 'mountainous' or 'hilly' terrain with clear visibility.
-This training should comprise a sequence of scenarios, rather than be included in line orientated flying training (LOFT). - 4) A record should be made, after the pilot has demonstrated competence, of the scenarios that were practiced. - 6.4 GPWS Recurrent Training (Annual) - GPWS recurrent training ensures that pilots maintain the appropriate GPWS knowledge and skills.
-In particular, it reminds pilots of the need to act promptly in response to cautions and warnings, and of the unusual attitude associated with flying the escape manoeuvre. - 2) An essential item of recurrent training is the discussion of any significant issues and operational concerns that have been identified by the operator.
+This training should comprise a sequence of scenarios, rather than be included in line orientated flying training (LOFT). - (iv) A record should be made, after the pilot has demonstrated competence, of the scenarios that were practiced.

+5.4 GPWS Recurrent Training (Annual)

+(i) GPWS recurrent training ensures that pilots maintain the appropriate GPWS knowledge and skills.
+In particular, it reminds pilots of the need to act promptly in response to cautions and warnings, and of the attitude associated with flying the escape manoeuvre. (ii) An essential item of recurrent training is the discussion of any significant issues and operational concerns that have been identified by the operator.
 Recurrent training should also address changes to GPWS logic, parameters or procedures and to any unique GPWS characteristics of which pilots should be aware.